Hang-Fu/QUH-classification-dataset/README.md

 We give the disjoint training and test sets used, which can be viewed by running Demo_show_training_testing.m.
-Our classification results are also given.
+We also give the classification result maps of the proposed RC-3DSSA.
+For detailed classification accuracy, please see:
+H. Fu, G. Sun, L. Zhang, A. Zhang, J. Ren, X. Jia, et al., "Three-dimensional singular spectrum analysis for precise land cover classification from UAV-borne hyperspectral benchmark datasets," ISPRS Journal of Photogrammetry and Remote Sensing, vol. 203, pp. 115-134, 2023. https://doi.org/10.1016/j.isprsjprs.2023.07.013.

 # Data Download (Matlab format)
 BaiduCloud: https://pan.baidu.com/s/1uWKr2bcetF53_OLd08rovg (extraction code: 1234)